 Early History of the Petticrew family

-Another 196 words (14 lines of text) covering the years 1497, 1515, 1518, 1791, 1865 and are included under the topic Early Petticrew History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Petticrew research.
+Another 80 words (6 lines of text) covering the years 1497, 1515, 1518, 1791, 1865 and are included under the topic Early Petticrew History in all our PDF Extended History products and printed products wherever possible.

 Petticrew Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Petticrew are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Petticrew include Pettigrew, Pettegrew, Pettergrew and others.